Geometrization of Three-Dimensional Orbifolds via Ricci Flow: Introduction

 Section \ref{sect10} concerns the incompressibility of hyperbolic cross-sections.
 Rather than using minimal disk techniques as initiated by Hamilton \cite{Hamilton (1999)}, we follow an approach introduced by Perelman \cite[Section 8]{Perelman2} that uses a monotonic quantity, as modified in \cite[Section 93.4]{Kleiner-Lott}.

 The appendix contains topological facts about graph orbifolds.
-We show that a ``weak'' graph orbifold has a connected sum decomposition in terms of ``strong'' graph orbifolds.
+We show that a ``weak'' graph orbifold is the result of performing $0$-surgeries (i.e. connected sums) on a ``strong'' graph orbifold.
 This material is probably known to some experts but we were unable to find references in the literature, so we include complete proofs.

 After writing this paper we learned that Daniel Faessler independently proved Proposition 9.7, which is the orbifold version of the collapsing theorem \cite{Faessler}.